jakehffn/lightgrid/README.md

 ---

-GIFs for the following looks like noise so they won't be shown.
+GIFs for the following look like noise so they won't be shown.

 **100,000 entities colliding**